 In 2016, Brandon House offered DreamStarters as a pilot afterschool contract-based prevention program at a local charter school.
 This program served middle school students and activities exposed these students to the arts by incorporating arts-infused experiential learning experiences to increase improvement in writing, reading comprehension, verbal expression, science and math and to deter them from engaging in negative behaviors that lead to delinquency.
 Students were engaged in hands-on arts integration that incorporated activities and projects that fostered awareness of skills for life through STEAM activities, music production projects, anti-bully stage plays, and literary arts competitions.
 Brandon House utilized upper class students from Philander Smith College who were trained as positive peer mentors.
 The college students from Philander Smith were assigned to the DreamStarters students by their fields of study and their own career interests.
 The Philander Smith students were then matched to the middle school student by grade level.
 The mentors had the responsibility to engage the students in prevention activities that promoted their self-esteem, increased their academic performance, and exposed them to the arts by serving as peer role models and facilitating positive youth activities.

 In January 2017, Brandon House began a fruitful partnership with Better Community Development, Inc., (BCD) a local community-based organization that is dedicated to improving the lives of the residents in the Midtown community of Little Rock Arkansas.
-Through its partnership with BCD, Brandon House moved into a renovated facility at 3802 West 12th Street in the Midtown area of Little Rock where youth afterschool and summer programs are held and administrative offices are located.
+Through its partnership with BCD, Brandon House moved into a renovated facility at 3802 West 12th Street in the Midtown area of Little Rock where youth afterschool and summer programs were held.